 However, today I hesitate wearing this color combination.
-It looks great on the Millennias, but on baby boomer or generation X fashionistas it has a deja view moment.
+It looks great on the Millennials, but on baby boomer or generation X fashionistas it has a deja vu moment.
 By no means, I am not saying it is not chic for women over 40.
-We just have to wear this color combination distinctively different than we did back then (see example how to style pink not the 80s way).
+We just have to wear this color combination distinctively different than we did back then.

 Pink with brown is so chic

-Currently, I am totally into wearing (pink with brown.
-Outfits with a pink and brown color combination) have a fresh modern vibe.
-In this post’s OOTD, I paired my mock turtleneck pink cashmere sweater with a waterfall cashmere sweater and chocolate brown leather pants for a modern office winter look (photo below).
+Currently, I am totally into wearing pink with brown.
+Outfits in this color combination have a fresh modern vibe.
+As an example, I paired my mock turtleneck pink cashmere sweater with a waterfall cashmere sweater and chocolate brown leather pants for a modern office winter look.

 When layering peeling off a layer must lead to a great look too

 When layering keep in mind that your look should still look complete and stunning when you peel a layer off.
-In this OOTD, the necklace does the trick.
+In the outfit shown above, the necklace does the trick.
 It adds interest to the outfit.
-While with cardigan it just repeats the vertical lines, it becomes a statement without the cardigan.
+While with cardigan the necklace just repeats the vertical lines, it becomes a statement without the cardigan.